Generated at: 2026-05-16 10:25:43

 First, visualize the tasks and steps that currently comprise your sales activities.

-By breaking down and visualizing the sales process, you can identify steps that consume unnecessary time or tasks that can be simplified, allowing you to find areas for improvement to boost sales efficiency and implement corresponding measures.
-If there are areas for improvement in the sales process, it is important to provide feedback within the team and implement appropriate customizations as needed.
-Additionally, by breaking down and visualizing daily, weekly, and monthly schedules, you may uncover unexpected challenges.
-Identifying the factors that reduce productivity is essential for effective sales support.
-If there are processes that can be automated, introducing Marketing Automation (MA) or building new systems is also effective for advancing sales efficiency.
+By breaking down and visualizing the sales process, you can identify areas for improvement—such as steps that consume unnecessary time or tasks that can be simplified—to enhance sales efficiency.
+When improvements are identified, it is essential to provide feedback within the team and implement appropriate customizations as needed.
+Additionally, breaking down and visualizing daily, weekly, and monthly schedules can help uncover unexpected challenges.
+Identifying the factors that hinder productivity is indispensable for effective sales support.
+If there are processes that can be automated, implementing Marketing Automation (MA) or establishing new workflows is also highly effective for advancing sales efficiency.

 Identify Bottlenecks in Sales Activities